bentoml/BentoML/docs/source/overview/ecosystem.rst

 Yatai
 -----

-Yatai is an open-source solution for automating and running machine learning (ML) deployments at scale on Kubernetes.
-As a key part of the BentoML ecosystem, Yatai simplifies the deployment of ML services built with the BentoML framework.
-Being a cloud-native tool, Yatai integrates smoothly with various ecosystem tools, such as the Grafana stack for observability and Istio for traffic control.
+Yatai is the Kubernetes deployment operator for BentoML, allowing DevOps teams to seamlessly integrate BentoML into their GitOps practices.
+It simplifies the deployment and scaling of ML services, offering a subset of scalability features from BentoCloud.
+Designed with cloud-native principles, Yatai leverages Custom Resource Definitions (CRDs) like `BentoDeployment <https://docs.yatai.io/en/latest/concepts/bentodeployment_crd.html>`_ to fit ML services into existing workflows.
 For more information, see the `Yatai documentation <https://docs.yatai.io/en/latest/index.html>`_.

 For more information about the BentoML ecosystem, see the `BentoML